UbiquityDotNET/Llvm.NET/docfx/articles/Samples/Kaleidoscope-ch7.md

 front-end to convert to SSA form directly.
 In fact, it is generally discouraged!
 LLVM already has very efficient, and more importantly, well tested, support for converting to SSA form (though how that works might be a bit surprising).

+>[!IMPORTANT]
+>There is no need for a language front-end to convert to SSA form directly.
+In fact, it is generally
+> discouraged!
+LLVM already has very efficient, and more importantly, well tested, support for
+> converting to SSA form described in this chapter.

 ## Mutable Variables in LLVM
 ### Mutable Variables vs. SSA, What's the big deal?